api-platform/docs/core/events.md

 and create an HTTP response that will be sent to the client.

 To do so, API Platform Core leverages [events triggered by the Symfony HTTP Kernel](https://symfony.com/doc/current/reference/events.html#kernel-events).
 You can also hook your own code to those events.
-They are very handy and powerful extension points available at all points of the request lifecycle.
+They are handy and powerful extension points available at all points of the request lifecycle.

 In the following example, we will send a mail each time a new book is created using the API: